31-DM/31-DM.github.io/assets/Work/School/Undergrad/Projects/TimeSeries/README.md

 ---

 ## Business & Practical Impact
-- **Market Arbitrage Opportunity**: The ARIMA model achieved a **55.7% accuracy rate**, suggesting a statistical **edge in Over/Under betting markets**.
+- **Market Arbitrage Opportunity**: The ARIMA model achieved a **55.7% accuracy rate**, suggesting a statistical **edge in Over/Under betting markets**
-- **Sports Analytics & Decision Making**: The findings provide insights that could be leveraged by **sports analysts, betting firms, and sportsbooks** to optimize betting lines and risk models.
+- **Sports Analytics & Decision Making**: The findings provide insights that could be leveraged by **sports analysts, betting firms, and sportsbooks** to optimize betting lines and risk models
-- **Forecasting Under Uncertainty**: This project demonstrates the power of **time series forecasting** in decision-making, a critical skill in **finance, business strategy, and AI applications**.
+- **Forecasting Under Uncertainty**: This project demonstrates the power of **time series forecasting** in decision-making, a critical skill in **finance, business strategy, and AI applications**
-- **Expanding to Other Domains**: While applied to sports betting, this methodology is transferable to **stock market predictions, demand forecasting, and operational risk modeling**.
+- **Expanding to Other Domains**: While applied to sports betting, this methodology is transferable to **stock market predictions, demand forecasting, and operational risk modeling**

 ---